FreekPols/ShowthePhysics/book/demos/demo65/demo65.md

 ## Physics background
 Two forces act on the balloon: an upward buoyant force and gravity downward.
 In an inflated balloon, the air temperature is about 37 °C. This is warmer air than outside the balloon.
 The air in the balloon will cool down by heat transfer to the surroundings.
 Lower temperature air corresponds to lower pressure.
 The volume of the balloon will decrease.

 Since the buoyant force is proportional to the volume of the balloon, this force will decrease.
-Thus, the balance will indicate a higher mass.
-The mass change is on the order of a few tenths of a gram and can be accurately measured with an electronic balance.
+Thus, the scale will indicate a higher mass.
+The mass change is on the order of a few tenths of a gram and can be accurately measured with an electronic scale.
 An indication of the volume difference can be calculated using the buoyant force formula:

 $$F_{buoyant} = \rho \cdot g \cdot V$$